Xilinx/VMC_Help/AIE/DDS/README.md

 </div>

 ### Realted blocks
-[DDS Stream](../DDS_Stream/README.md) is another DDS block that uses stream interface instead of buffer interface.
+[DDS Stream](../DDS_Stream/README.md) is another DDS block that uses stream interface instead of buffer interface and is also SSR capable.

 ### References
 This block uses the Vitis DSP library implementation of DDS.
 For more details on this implementation please click [here](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-dds.html).